OutlierVentures/APEX/README.md

 # Enigma Supply Chain

 Shared industry analytics for supply chain enterprises.
 Enigma private compute allows all participants to share in industry-wide analytics without revealing any information regarding their own operations.

+Features:

-Currently runs a clustering algorithm on lat/long data inputs.
+- Clustering on collaborative lat/long location data (K-Means).
+- Classification of collaborative lat/long location data with training data supplied for each function call by each party privately (Gaussian Naive Bayes).
+- Collaborative training for a classifier which may then be applied to collaborative lat/long data (Gaussian Naive Bayes).
+- Data input serialisation/deserialisation and sanitation (JSON point list input).
+- UI for data input and drawing of outputs on a Google Map (currently clustering only).

 ## Requirements